vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/page-info.md

     Take path navigation as an example:

-    This feature is enabled globally by default, that is, `themeConfig.breadcrumb` is `true` by default, and you can set `breadcrumb: false` in the front Matter of a specific page to disable it locally.
+    This feature is enabled globally by default, that is, `themeConfig.breadcrumb` is `true` by default, and you can set `breadcrumb: false` in the front matter of a specific page to disable it locally.

-    Of course, you can also set the `themeConfig.breadcrumb` option to `false` to disable it globally, and set `breadcrumb: true` in the front Matter of a specific page to enable it locally.
+    Of course, you can also set the `themeConfig.breadcrumb` option to `false` to disable it globally, and set `breadcrumb: true` in the front matter of a specific page to enable it locally.

     :::